 In 1934, Dr. Wilder Penfield had the unique vision to advance medicine through patient-centred science.
 Today, The Neuro continues to lead scientific innovation as the first academic institute to develop and adopt Open Science.

 The Neuro’s Tanenbaum Open Science Institute (TOSI) establishes us as a leader and living lab for Open Science, with the goals of:

 - Establishing best practices and developing tools and infrastructure to support sharing

 Encouraging the global scientific community to embrace this new way of doing science.

 The latest on Open Science in practice at The Neuro and beyond

 The open principles and values that inspire and guide our work

-Within the next ten years, we aim to transform many brain disorders into treatable or curable conditions.
-Our open platforms and collaborations are helping reduce the burden of psychiatric and neurological illnesses, and improve people's quality of life around the world.
+We aim to transform many brain disorders into treatable or curable conditions.
+Our open platforms and collaborations are helping reduce this burden and improve people's quality of life around the world.

 Clinical Biological Imaging and Genetic Repository